They were facing jail time. Instead, they’re training shelter dogs.

 Now that those men have successfully trained their dogs, they have moved on to the second phase of classes, while five other men have been accepted to train a new group of shelter dogs, Jacobs-Meadows said.

-Participants are taught how to care for the dogs before they start leash-walking and basic obedience commands such as “sit,” “wait,” “crate” and “stay,” she said.
+Participants are taught how to care for the dogs before they teach leash-walking and basic obedience commands such as “sit,” “wait,” “crate” and “stay,” she said.

 “They’re working with dogs, but this isn’t a ‘get out of jail free’ card,” Hollander added.